 Spark Gap

-To gap a spark plug, feeler gauges or a purpose made spark plug wire gauge should be used – do not use a ‘coin-gapper’, as they can be very inaccurate.
-Measure the gap and if the gap needs to be widened, use some pliers to pry the ground strap away from the electrode.
-Do not try and pry with anything between the electrode and gap, as this can break the electrode.
+To gap a spark plug, feeler gauges or a purpose-made spark plug wire gauge should be used—do not use a “coin-gapper,” as they can be very inaccurate.
+Measure the gap, and if the gap needs to be widened, use pliers to gently pry the ground strap away from the electrode.
+Do not try to pry with anything between the electrode and the ground strap, as this can damage the electrode.

-I recommend applying copper anti-seize to the spark plugs threads and torqueing them to 21ft/lbs.
+I recommend applying copper anti-seize to the spark plug threads and torquing them to 21 ft-lbs.

 Replace or Upgrade Ignition Components

 If the plugs are found to be old, they should be replaced.
 I recommend NGK BKR7E, stock #4644.
-These plugs are inexpensive, easily available Copper plugs which are one heat range colder than stock.
-If you prefer Iridium plugs, you can use NGK #2667, which are also one step colder.
-For those running ‘RN’ R cylinder heads which require longer spark plugs, and who want one step colder plugs, you can use NGK #2309.
+These plugs are inexpensive, easily available copper plugs that are one heat range colder than stock.
+If you prefer iridium plugs, you can use NGK #2667, which are also one step colder.
+For those running “RN” R cylinder heads that require longer spark plugs, and who want one step colder plugs, you can use NGK #2309.

-If replacing the spark plugs and setting the correct gap does not fix the spark blowout, then the ignition cap, rotor and spark plug wires should be replaced.
-For the cap and rotor make sure to use OEM Bosch.
-For the spark plug wires, I recommend Kingsborne 8mm wires.
+If replacing the spark plugs and setting the correct gap does not fix the spark blowout, then the ignition cap, rotor, and spark plug wires should be replaced.
+For the cap and rotor, make sure to use OEM Bosch.
+For spark plug wires, Bougicord or IPD’s performance wire set are recommended.

 If spark blowout persists even after changing all other ignition components, then you should replace your ignition coil.
-The MSD blaster coil is an equivalent replacement for the factory Bosch coil, and is a bit less expensive.
-It has similar performance to the factory coil, so isn’t much of an upgrade.
+The MSD Blaster coil is an equivalent replacement for the factory Bosch coil and is typically a bit less expensive.
+It has similar performance to the factory coil, so it isn’t much of an upgrade.
 The MSD coil has different dwell (charge time) characteristics than the factory coil, so the tune must be updated to account for this.
-Otherwise, the coil will be overcharged and will have a shorter lifespan.
+Otherwise, the coil can be overcharged and may have a shorter lifespan.